This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 These work in a jiffy and deodorize the entire space.
 Moreover, making these bombs can also be a great evening project for kids.
 Here is an easy tutorial for DIY Toilet bombs.

-Having friends over a Christmas party?
+Have friends over for a Christmas party?
 Or another Sunday brunch gathering?
 You’d be glad either way to have a toilet spray on hand.
 The Poo Pourri before you go spray can prevent odor before it even takes root.
 These sprays kill the bacteria on the spot, which leaves no time for them to spread.

-5. Odor-eating Discs
+7. Odor-eating Discs

-Odor banishing discs are easy to make, efficient and quick to show results.
+Odor banishing discs are easy to make, efficient, and quick to show results.
 Just place them in the bathroom to make it smell amazing.
 You can make them in various shapes and sizes, depending upon the extent of use.
 Furthermore, they require only 10 minutes to make and can be set in batches.

 Most of the ingredients required to make some might already be lying around your house itself.
 Here is a handy set of instructions to get you working on the first batch.

-6. Vinegar in the Tank
+8. Vinegar in the Tank

 There is a major difference between your daily household sprays and those meant for the bathroom.
 Normal sprays only cover up the stink, they only act as a mask over the real concern.
-Bathroom sprays, on the other hand, get rid of the bacteria that creates these odors.
+Bathroom sprays, on the other hand, get rid of the bacteria that create these odors.

 Air fresheners have been around for quite some time, and rightfully so.
 They never fail to disappoint with their efficiency.
 Moreover, they are available for cheap and do not need constant monitoring.